Ethan Holliday

-Ethan Smith Holliday (born February 23, 2007) is an American professional baseball infielder in the Colorado Rockies organization.
+Ethan Smith Holliday (born February 23, 2007) is an American professional baseball shortstop in the Colorado Rockies organization.
 Holliday was selected with the fourth pick in the 2025 MLB draft by the Rockies.

 Holliday attended Stillwater High School in Stillwater, Oklahoma, where he played shortstop.

 Early life and family

 Holliday was born in Tucson, Arizona and raised in Austin, Texas, to former Major League Baseball player Matt Holliday.
 He is the younger brother of Jackson Holliday, who was selected first overall in the 2022 Major League Baseball draft by the Baltimore Orioles.
 His cousin, Brady Holliday, also plays baseball for Stillwater High School.
-His uncle, Josh Holliday, serves as the head coach of the Oklahoma State Cowboys baseball team.
+His uncle, Josh Holliday, serves as the head coach of the Oklahoma State Cowboys baseball team, representing Oklahoma State University.

-The Holliday family has a history with the Gatorade state baseball player of the year award in Oklahoma.
-Josh received the award in 1995, Matt in 1998, Jackson in 2022, and Ethan in 2025.